Bleyddyn/Bleyddyn.github.io/_pages/climate.md

    * Started: 2020
 - Routes: Hudson NY to New York City
 - They also focus on low/zero emissions in getting cargo from the dock to the customer.

+## The Bad

+I recently wrote a [letter](/climate/tax_ubi_climate) to five of my elected representatives with a suggestion for the kinds of changes we should be making to prevent climate change from getting worse than it already is, without making an already unjust situation even more so.
+Sadly, but not unexpectedly, not one of them bothered to respond.

+My proposal was very much US-centric because that's about as far as I could stretch my self.
+Sorry.

+## The Ugly

+Under Construction

+Picture lots of graphs here, showing fossil fuel use, atmospheric CO<sup>2</sup>, global temperatures, costs associated with climate change, etc.

+(^ conscious reference back at the late 90's and 00's, when just about every web page was perpetually under construction)

 [1]: https://www.sailcargo.inc/
 [2]: https://timbercoast.com/en/